Large or bright satellite constellations: Effects on observations, including on the background sky brightness: Simulation results

 \subsection{Extremely bright satellites: Reflect Orbital sunlight as a service}

 In this section, we tackle the issue of extremely bright objects, such as the very large mirror-like satellites envisioned by Reflect Orbital\footnote{\url{https://www.reflectorbital.com/}}.
+They plan\footnote{\url{https://www.reflectorbital.com}} to launch a single prototype satellite in 2026, soon followed by a modest constellation of 36 satellites in 2027 and a production constellation of 5000 satellites in 2030.
+They also mention an extension to 50\,000 satellites by 2035.
+In the table and figures, they are labeled RO-2027, RO-2030, and RO-2035.
+The company has not made their constellation architecture available, so we distribute the satellites over three Walker shells with altitudes between 600 and 650~km, on orbits at an arbitrary but realistic inclination of 55$^\circ$.
+For the simulation of the various effects on observations, we assume that no satellite is pointing its reflected beam to or near the observatory, but that all illuminated satellites are in an operational attitude.

 To estimate the magnitude of these objects, we consider the mirror area.
 It is suggested that a Reflect Orbital satellite could be $57\times57 \sim 3\,000$~m$^2$.
 Following the simple geometry illustrated in Fig.~\ref{fig:mirror}, the mirror is illuminated by the Sun, with an illuminance $V=-26.75$, or $I = 127\,000$~lx $= 164$~W~m\mm in the $V$ band.
 Assuming that the mirror is oriented at $45^\circ$ with respect to the incident light, it collects $F \sim 348$~kW.
 A fraction $R$ of that light is reflected towards the Earth, and the remainder is diffused over half a sphere.
 Formally, part of it is also absorbed.
 However, assuming that the reflector is made of high-reflectivity coated Mylar, we neglect the absorption.

 The diffused light, $(1-R)~F$, is spread over $2\pi$~sr. A unit area on the ground subtends $1/h^2$~sr, with $h=550$~km being the altitude of the satellites, resulting in the diffused-light illuminance $I_\mathrm{diff}= (1-R)I / (2\pi h^2)$ at zenith.